timfayz/linux-notes/pages/keyboard-handling.md

 * Server-side rendering: the application tells the X server “draw this string in this font at this position”.
 The font resides on the X server.
 * Client-side rendering: the application builds an image that represents the character in a font that it chooses, then tells the X server to display that image.

+Fontconfig is a library designed to provide a list of available fonts to applications, and also for configuration for how fonts get rendered.
+The FreeType library `freetype2` renders the fonts, based on this configuration.

 #### Programs
 * `Xft, freetype2, fontcofig`
 * `xset q` shows current X11 properties